INF1-OP: Object-Oriented Programming

 Textbooks and Other Resources

-The main textbook for the course is: The Java Tutorial: A Short Course on the Basics, 5th Edition, Sharon Zakhour et al. (2013), Addison-Wesley (For practically all purposes, the 4th edition would also be fine - just look out for minor language changes.)
+The main recommended textbook for the course is: The Java Tutorial: A Short Course on the Basics, 5th Edition, Sharon Zakhour et al. (2013), Addison-Wesley (For practically all purposes, the 4th edition would also be fine - there are just a few very minor language changes.)
+This contains far more than is needed for this course, and would be a good resource for the rest of an Informatics degree, too.

-- A good online (html and PDF) introduction to Java for beginners is: Introduction to Programming Using Java, by David Eck
+Another good online (html and PDF) introduction to Java for beginners is: Introduction to Programming Using Java, by David Eck.
+This refers to an older version of Java, but for purposes of this course very little has changed.

 Videos of the lectures should be available shortly after each one at